Mount Bulusan: Evacuation procedures

 There are evacuation procedures in place for parts of the peninsula; the farms nearest the volcano are to be evacuated, and many village schools will be closed if a more destructive eruption is possible.

-Recent activity
+Eruptive History

 March–June 2006

 The Philippine Institute of Volcanology and Seismology (PHIVOLCS) declared alert level 1 on March 19, after it recorded increased seismic unrest.
 On June 8, volcanologists raised the alert level to 2 (moderate level of seismic unrest) after the volcano spewed ash.
 On June 9, the resulting ash cloud damaged a number of houses in the nearby town of Casiguran, 5 km north of the volcano, and reached Sorsogon City, about 20 km north of Bulusan.

 On June 13, volcanologists said new craters were created by mild explosions.
 Aside from the new craters, two of the volcano's existing four craters appeared to have merged and cracks were observed on the western rim of the summit crater.
 Another eruption took place on April 8, 2007.